PaperFoxPaperFox

 ChatGPT: "MCP not available"

-Ensure you have a Plus or Pro subscription and are using chatgpt.com (not the mobile or desktop apps).
+Ensure you have a Business, Enterprise, or Edu subscription and are using chatgpt.com (not the mobile or desktop apps).
 Go to Settings → Apps and enable Developer mode.

 On this page